liliankim/ReadMeNode/README.md

-# Read Me Generator
+# read me generator homework

   ## Description

- this is a read me generator for a bootcamp assignment
+ this uses the node inquirer package to generate a read me

   ## Table of Contents (Optional)